TheStalwart/tldrtravel.info/content/countries/italy.md

 {{% gym-list %}}

+## Driving
+Do not expect gas stations to sell snacks and have toilets.
+Unlike anywhere else in the world, most of them are either fully automated or have manual cashiers but only sell fuel.

 ## Motorcycling
 ECE 22-05 certified helmet is a strict requirement when riding in Italy.
 [Homologation - Shoei® Europe](https://www.shoei-europe.com/service/homologation/)